Apulian cuisine: Fruit

 Just like other regions in Southern Italy, olive oil is the principal cooking fat.
 While table olives are now frequently served as appetizers, they were even more important in the past as they were often the only available food next to bread.
 Apulia is Italy's largest producer of olive oil and table olives, with many local varieties.
-No less than five of these oils and one table olive, respectively the Collina di Brindisi, Dauno, Terra di Bari, Terra d'Otranto, Terre Tarentine and La Bella della Daunia, are protected under the PDO status.
+Five of these oils and one table olive, respectively the Collina di Brindisi, Dauno, Terra di Bari, Terra d'Otranto, Terre Tarentine and La Bella della Daunia, are protected under the PDO status.

 Many different sweet fruits are enjoyed as a dessert at the end of a meal.
 The arancia del Gargano and clementine del Golfo di Taranto are respectively an orange and clementine which enjoy PDO status.
-The limone femminello del Gargano is a lemon which was granted PGI status.
+The limone femminello del Gargano is a lemon with PGI status.
 The fruit of the prickly pear cactus which dots the countryside is consumed as well.